 6.2.
-4.11.Eligible Prospective Tenants
+Eligible Prospective Tenants

-All BMR units must be rented to BMR tenants approved by the City and/or its agent.
-The services of this agency shall be funded out of the City's Below Market-Rate (BMR) Affordable Housing Fund (AHF) and shall be monitored by the City.
+All BMR units must be rented to BMR tenants approved by the City or its agent.
+The services of this agency shall be funded out of the City's BMR Affordable Housing Fund (AHF) and shall be monitored by the City.

-An apartment owner/ property manager shall notify the City or its agent of any available BMR units and the City and/or its agent shall have fourteen days to provide owner with an income eligible candidate or candidates.
-In reviewing each candidate, the owner or property manager may apply the same tenant selection criteria, such as past performance in meeting financial obligations and credit references, as those applied to applicants for non-BMR units on the property, except for those standards relating to income eligibility.
+An apartment owner/property manager shall notify the City or its agent of any available BMR units and the City or its agent shall have fourteen (14) days to provide owner with an income eligible candidate(s).
+In reviewing each candidate, the apartment owner/property manager may apply the same tenant selection criteria, such as past performance in meeting financial obligations and credit references, as those applied to applicants for non-BMR units on the property, except for those standards relating to income eligibility (Section 5.1) and minimum income (Section 5.1.1) requirements.